 Charge #3: Identify any additional work to address yellow perch recruitment failure.
-2007 marked the eleventh year of the lakewide research initiative implemented by the Lake Michigan management agencies in 1997.
+2008 marked the twelfth year of the lakewide research initiative implemented by the Lake Michigan management agencies in 1997.
 The goal of this research effort is to identify likely causes for the lack of perch recruitment observed in Lake Michigan in the early 1990s, as well as to provide increased understanding of the factors influencing Lake Michigan yellow perch population dynamics.
 The Lake Michigan Yellow Perch Task Group has addressed several hypotheses that may be limiting the survival of yellow perch (see Clapp and Dettmers 2004 for a list of hypotheses and description of the work conducted to address these hypotheses).
-Additional work to address questions related to recruitment of Great Lakes yellow perch is ongoing (see, for example; Beletsky et al. 2007, Glover et al. 2008).
+Additional work to address questions related to recruitment of Great Lakes yellow perch is ongoing.

-Charge #4: Develop and implement a lakewide yellow perch population model.
-During 2007-08, population modeling work has continued as part of an effort to develop decision analysis tools, and to apply these tools to evaluate harvest policies for yellow perch in the southern portion of the main basin of Lake Michigan.
+Charge #6: YPTG Decision Analysis (DA) implementation.
+During 2008-09, population modeling work has continued as part of an effort to develop decision analysis tools, and to apply these tools to evaluate harvest policies for yellow perch in the southern portion of the main basin of Lake Michigan.
 Statistical catch-at-age models were developed for each region (Wisconsin, Illinois, and Indiana-Michigan) of the Lake Michigan yellow perch fishery (Wilberg et al. 2005).
 Initially, Indiana and Michigan were combined due to a limited long-term data set from Michigan and insufficient commercial fishery data from Indiana.
 During 2007-08, researchers at the Chesapeake Biological Laboratory and Michigan State University continued work to incorporate new data and develop separate population models for Michigan and Indiana waters.
 Currently, a stochastic simulation model that projects the age, sex, size, and spatial dynamics of the yellow perch population is being used to evaluate the performance of alternative harvest policies.
-In addition, USFWS personnel have provide assistance to WDNR biologists in continued development and refinement of a yellow perch population model for Green Bay waters (J. Netto, USFWS, personnel communication).
+In addition, USFWS personnel have provide assistance to WDNR biologists in continued development and refinement of a yellow perch population model for Green Bay waters.